 Help Protect Threatened Steelhead Trout in the Petaluma Watershed

 Steelhead trout in the Petaluma River are threatened and they need your help.
-RETU members and volunteers are invested in restoring this waterways through fire remediation, erosion control, river clean-ups, education and monitoring work.
+RETU members and volunteers together with the United Anglers of Casa Grande are invested in restoring this waterways through riparian habitat restoration, river clean-ups, education and monitoring work.

 RETU won a $4000 grant from Trout Unlimited National's Embrace a Stream program to support a collaborative program for TU members, students, teachers and resource agencies, helping to build out an advanced conservation curriculum for students enrolled in the United Anglers of Casa Grande fisheries education program at Casa Grande High School in Petaluma.